tarun-hegde/fyle-interview-intern-backend/Docker-Instructions.md

-## Run container
+## Run the Docker Compose command

-- Use the docker compose command to run the container as follows
+- This will build the Docker image and start the Flask application, accessible at http://localhost:7755

     ```bash
     docker compose up -d
+    ```

+- This will stop and remove the containers, networks, and volumes created by docker-compose up

+    ```bash
+    docker compose down
     ```